 The following discussion describes our executive compensation process and policies.
-It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers for the fiscal year ended December 31, 2022, which consisted of our principal executive officer, our current principal financial officer and our general counsel and chief compliance officer.
-Our current principal financial officers were as follows:
+It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers for the fiscal year ended December 31, 2023, which consisted of our principal executive officer, our chief medical officer and our general counsel and chief compliance officer.
+These named executive officers were as follows: